bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

 Creating a product with variants and SKUs on V2 requires calling multiple V2 endpoints.
-Here is a sample workflow you would need to follow to create product options and option sets using the V2 API endpoints.
+Here is a sample V2 workflow you would need to follow to create product options and option sets.

 **V2 workflow:**